nadoo/glider/config/examples/9.transparent_proxy_without_dnsmasq/README.md

 2. upstream dns server choice: glider will lookup it's rule config and find out the dns server to use for this domain(matched "example1.com" in office.rule, so 208.67.222.222:53 will be chosen)
 3. glider uses the forwarder in office.rule to ask 208.67.222.222:53 for the resolve answers(dns over proxy).
 4. glider updates it's office rule config, adds the resolved ip address to it.
-5. glider adds the resolved ip into ipset "glider", and return the dns answer to client.
+5. glider adds the resolved ip into ipset "glider", and returns the dns answer to client.

 Destination Accessing:
 1. client sends http request to the resolved ip of example1.com.
 2. linux gateway server will get the request.
-3. iptabes matches the ip in ipset "glider" and redirect this request to :1081(glider)
+3. iptables matches the ip in ipset "glider" and redirect this request to :1081(glider)
 4. glider finds the ip in office rule, and then choose a forwarder in office.rule to complete the request.